CVVisualPSETeam/Dokumente/Testphase/tests.md

 __cvv::util::isAnyOf Test:__

-Tests whether the `cvv::util::isAnyOf()` function (from _/src/util/util.hpp_) correctly recognises the first parameter as element or not element of the data structure in the second parameter for the following structures:
+Tests whether the `cvv::util::isAnyOf()` function (from _/src/util/util.hpp_) correctly recognises the first parameter as element or non element of the data structure in the second parameter for the following structures:

 - Initializer lists with `int int`
 - Initializer lists with `long int`